guardian/membership-frontend/README.md

 ## Run

-The app normally runs on port `9100`.
-You can run the following commands to start the app (separate console windows)
+Start the app as follows:

 ```
- nginx/setup.sh
 ./start-frontend.sh
 ```

+This will start the Play application, which usually listens on port `9100`.
+Making a request to `localhost:9100` should give you the homepage.

+To make the site reachable as `mem.thegulocal.com` (necessary for register/sign-in functionality) you then need to make sure NGINX is configured and running as described in [`/nginx/README.md`](./nginx/README.md).

 ## Tests